caucow/RandomCodeAndProjects/README.md

 # RandomCodeAndProjects

-A repository for random projects and files that I'm kind of open sourcing but may or may not also include wacky licensing or usage restrictions because I don' t like you.
+A repository for random projects and files that I'm kind of open sourcing but may or may not also include wacky licensing or usage restrictions because I don't like you.
 Yes, you, the one reading this right now.
 I don't like you.
+Also generally as far from "professional" as can be so if that's what you were looking for, look elsewhere.

 Licenses in file headers (or otherwise attached to or included in a file for non-text files) take precedence over directory specific licenses, which take